NitrogenLinux/ntg-blog/_posts/2022-01-09-Welcome_to_Nitrogen_Blog.md

 --------
 layout: post
-title: Welcome To Nitrogen Blog!
+title: Welcome to Nitrogen Blog
 published: true
 tags: blog
 --------

-As you can see, we now have a blog!
-Here I will post news for Nitrogen and for anything related to Nitrogen.
+Welcome to the Nitrogen Blog!
+Here I will post updates related to Nitrogen.